Kinetic theories: from curved space to flat space

-As an application, we solve \eqref{eom} to obtain spin polarization of the particle in off-equilibrium state in both hydrodynamic and non-hydrodynamic regimes.
-For this purpose, we can assume the following scaling for different components: $V^a,\,S\sim O(\pd^0)$, $A^a,\,T^{ab}\sim O(\pd)$ and $P\sim O(\pd^2)$ \cite{Yang:2020hri}.
-With the scaling above and counting $p_a, e_a^\m\sim O(\pd^0)$, $D_a\sim O(\pd)$, we may keep only equations up to $O(\pd)$, reducing \eqref{eom} to the following subset
+Now we solve \eqref{eom} to obtain spin polarization of particles in off-equilibrium state in both hydrodynamic and elastic regimes.
+For this purpose, we can assume the following scaling for different components: $V^a,\,S\sim O(1)$, $A^a,\,T^{ab}\sim O(\pd_x)$ and $P\sim O(\pd_x^2)$ \cite{Yang:2020hri}.
+With the scaling above and power counting $p_a, e_a^\m\sim O(1)$, $D_a\sim O(\pd_x)$, we may keep only equations up to $O(\pd_x)$, reducing \eqref{eom} to the following subset